fywang/genet/README.md

     3. check by running `gcc --version`
   4. `brew install mpich2 --build-from-source`
   5. `brew install yaml-cpp --build-from-source`
-    As this might install boost from source too, it may be quicker to:
+    - because of the boost dependency, it may be quicker to:
-    - `brew install yaml-cpp`
+      1. `brew install yaml-cpp`
-    - `brew reinstall yaml-cpp --build-from-source`
+      2. `brew reinstall yaml-cpp --build-from-source`
   6. install metis and parmetis (from Karypis lab page) using gcc-4.8 too
   7. install charm++ with gcc-4.8 (as above)